 But not all communication is created equal.
 There are plenty of different methods of communication in business—and if you want your business to thrive, you need to be able to effectively communicate through each of those methods (and know where and when to leverage each).

 Having an effective communication style has always been an important part of running a successful business.
 But it’s been especially important this past year when, due to COVID-19, many of the ways we’re used to communicating (like in-person meetings or conversations) haven’t been an option—and business owners have had to rely on other forms of communication (like Zoom) to connect with their team and customers.

-The more methods of communication you can master in your business, the more successfully you and your team will be able to connect and communicate with each other, clients and customers—even when a curveball like COVID-19 makes communication more difficult.
+The more methods of communication you can master in your business, the more successful you and your team will be in connecting and communicating with each other, clients, and customers—even when a curveball like COVID-19 makes communication more difficult.

 Verbal Communication Methods

 Verbal communication is one of the most commonly used forms of communication in business—and it makes sense.
 Talking (whether that’s in face-to-face interaction; a “face-to-face” interaction, like a video chat; or a phone call) is one of the most natural and comfortable forms of communication for many people—and can feel more personal, collaborative, and engaging than other methods of business communication.

 Some of the different types of verbal communication you may use in your business include:

 - Training (virtual, in-person, or video)

 One of the main benefits of verbal communication is that, again, it’s a method of communication that a lot of people are familiar and comfortable with.
 And because so many people are comfortable both expressing themselves verbally and listening to other people’s verbal expressions, it can make for easier communication.